jouisseuse/gym-cooking/README.md

 - If the partner stays still: low-SVO particles become more likely.
 - If the partner moves toward useful objects: high-SVO particles become more likely.
 - If the evidence is ambiguous: the posterior remains uncertain.

-#### Behavior demo
+The update Loop:

+## Results

+### Behavior Demo: Known SVO [Part 1]

-`open-divider_salad` (Tomato + Lettuce → chop both → merge → plate →
+We test on `open-divider_salad`, where two agents must prepare and deliver a tomato-and-lettuce salad.
+Steps should follow: Tomato + Lettuce → chop both → merge → plate → deliver.

-deliver).
-Ego (agent-1, **blue cook**) is fixed at **theta = 90°** in all three runs; the partner (agent-2, **magenta cook**) varies.
+Ego (agent-1, **blue cook**) is fixed at **Altruistic [theta = 90°]** in all three runs; the partner (agent-2, **magenta cook**) varies.
 All three **deliver the recipe**; only the step count and the partner's behavior differ.

 |  Selfish partner (`theta_2 = 0°`)  |  Prosocial partner (`theta_2 = 45°`)  |  Altruistic partner (`theta_2 = 90°`)  |
 | :---: | :---: | :---: |
 | ![selfish](images_svo/svo0_partner.gif) | ![prosocial](images_svo/svo45_partner.gif) | ![altruistic](images_svo/svo90_partner.gif) |
 | **45 steps.** Magenta stays put; blue carries the whole recipe alone. | **52 steps.** Both move; mid-range SVO has the most coordination friction. | **41 steps.** Tight cooperation -- both chop in parallel and meet at the plate. |

-Key observations:
+#### Key observations:

+**1. Selfish and altruistic partners are visibly different.**
-- **Visible selfish ≠ visible altruistic.** The selfish partner literally doesn't help; the altruistic one sprints to whatever is next needed.
+The selfish partner literally doesn't help, while the altruistic one sprints to whatever is next needed.
+**2. The Altruistic team is the Fastest.**
-- **More cooperation → faster delivery at the extremes**: 41 (altruistic) vs 45 (selfish), a 9% speedup despite the extra coordination overhead.
+When both agents contribute purposefully, they complete the recipe in 41 steps, compares to 45 steps when one of them act selfishly, a 9% speedup despite the extra coordination overhead.
+**3. The mid-range prosocial condition is (ironically) hardest.**
-- **Mid-range (theta=45) is the hardest coordination regime** — ironically the slowest of the three because both agents partially want to do the same task and the per-partner SVO tilt isn't decisive enough to split roles cleanly.
+Mid-range (theta=45) is the slowest of the three, potentially because both agents partly values self-effort and team progress, creating ambiguity in task allocation.
+Thus, they partially pursue overlapping tasks and increasing the step count.

-## Inference demo (Part 2 — TODO, reference run)

-The figure below was generated from a working reference implementation of the particle filter (commit `89017fb`, before the strip).
-Both agents have `theta = 90°` and each infers the other's SVO from observed
-actions:
+### Inference Demo: Unknown Partner SVO [Part 2]

+In the inference setting, agents do NOT receive the partner's SVO directly.
+Instead, each agent starts with a broad prior over `theta` and updates that belief from observed partner actions.

 ![inference traj — altruistic partner](images_svo/inference_traj_svo90.png)